+(Updated post.)
 July 4th is finally here!
-That high-water mark of the potluck season, with all its attendant strange-but-yummy party-food concoctions, is always one of my favorite parts of the summer—not just because of the food, but also the warm weather, summery cocktails, and, of course, the camaraderie.
-It’s also Friday, so this seems like the perfect occasion to share my favorite party and potluck recipes for July 4th with you.
+Usually, it's the high-water mark of the potluck season, with all its attendant strange-but-yummy party-food concoctions.
+It's always one of my favorite parts of the summer—not just because of the food, but also the warm weather, summery cocktails, and, of course, the camaraderie.

 When I think of potluck recipes for July 4th, the first thing that pops into my head are those "salads" that have no business being called salad, since they contain no lettuce—or anything even remotely healthy.
 Instead, they are curious amalgamations of syrup-soaked canned fruit, marshmallows, coconut, and more—perhaps even Jell-O. Fear not!
 I will NOT be providing a recipe for "dessert salad".

 Instead, these are savory potluck recipes for July 4th get-togethers that I hope you'll enjoy.
 Remember to carefully keep the cold things cold and the hot things hot: we want to avoid outbreaks of food poisoning!
 As we all get together to celebrate the birth of our nation and to enjoy food and friends, let's remember to stay hydrated and to be safe.
 Happy Fourth!

 Without further ado, here are my favorite potluck recipes for July 4th!

 Rarely do Phil and I attend or host a potluck or football party without a pie tin of Phil’s Taco Dip and a bag of tortilla chips.
 It’s VERY easy to make and travels well, so win-win.
 You can jazz it up with a layer of taco meat and one of refried beans, add black olives, go low-cal by choosing low-fat varieties of cream cheese, cheddar cheese, and sour cream—whatever floats your boat.